Bladder urgency and Overactive Bladder (OAB)

-This page will explain about bladder urgency and how to improve bladder function with retraining and other treatment methods.
+This page gives you information about bladder urgency and how to improve bladder function with retraining and other treatment methods.
 Bladder urgency is having the sudden urge to hurry to pass urine, often with the fear of not getting to the toilet in time.
-People with bladder urgency can find that they frequently have to pass urine in the daytime and sometimes at night too.
+People with bladder urgency can find that they frequently have to pass urine in the daytime and sometimes at night.
 Bladder control can be lost and an embarrassing leak of urine might happen.
 Studies have shown that bladder urgency is a common problem but, with the right assessment, treatment can work very well.

 Causes of bladder urgency